TrustSource/ts-ant-plugin/README.md

 ```

 Finally you can execute the task to scan your project and upload the result to TrustSource: ``ant trustsource-scan``

+PLEASE NOTE: Starting from v2 of TrustSource, the username will not be required anmore.
+However, you are not required to remove it from older installations as we will tolerate but not use the parameter anymore.

 # Advanced Setup
 ## Use properties file for credentials